SaifuddinSaifee/vizal-flash-sale-saif/README.md

 3. Stock Management:
    - Redis is used as the single source of truth for real-time stock levels.
-   - Stock updates are atomic operations to prevent overselling.
+   - Stock updates are atomic operations to prevent overselling or underselling.

 4. Order Processing:
    - Only Cash on Delivery (CoD) is available; no payment gateway integration is required.